 - Press releases and communicating with the media

-Attendees will also be provided with examples on how to modify polices, and training to ensure that they can mitigate any potential civil litigation.
+Attendees will also be provided with examples of how to modify policies, and training to ensure that they can mitigate any potential civil litigation.

 - Best practices on training policies